Best Work-From-Home Jobs to Apply to in 2019

 Who It's Good For: Data-driven problem solvers with a passion for process improvement.

 Sound Like You?
 Check Out: Site Reliability Operations Manager at Paylocity and Technical Marketing Operations Manager at DigitalOcean

 Why You Can Do It Remotely: For operations that don't require physical oversight, most operations management - tracking KPIs, handling POs, and optimizing processes - can be done from anywhere.

 Who It's Good For: Detail oriented stats masters skilled at identifying and understanding trends.

 Sound Like You?
-Check Out: Data Scientist at Dell EMC and Senior Data Engineer at Logikcull.
+Check Out: Data Scientist at Dell EMC and Team Lead, Data Engineering and Data Science at Thrive Global.
 Plus, watch this Lunch & Learn with a data insights engineer to learn more about a career in data analysis.

 Why You Can Do It Remotely: With more data than ever before at our fingertips, companies know the value of hiring folks who know "big data" as more than just a buzzword.
 True stats buffs are hard to come by, so expertise often outweighs location.

 Apply for one of these jobs today and reap the full benefits of remote work in 2019 - doing what you like, where you like.
 Good luck!